amitjoy/amitjoy.github.com/_posts/2016-02-09-OSGi-Annotations.md

 ### @BundleLicense

-it generates **Bundle-License** header which comprises the licensing information for the bundle distribution.
+It generates **Bundle-License** header which comprises the licensing information for the bundle distribution.

-### License Annotation
+### License Annotations

-OSGi enRoute includes some license specific annotation which indicates that the annotated class depends on the specified license.
+OSGi enRoute includes some license specific annotations which indicate that the annotated class depends on the specified license.

 For example,